 Alliant 3 is an unrestricted, Best-in-Class (BIC), Multiple-Award, Indefinite-Delivery, Indefinite-Quantity (IDIQ) GWAC contract worth $75 billion.
 GSA expects to issue 60 awards with a 10-year period of performance.

-While 2024 might seem far off, savvy government contractors will start preparing now for this must-win opportunity.
+While 2024 might seem far off, savvy Government contractors will start preparing now for this must-win opportunity.

 Because the preceding Alliant 2 vehicle has been so popular, GSA has indicated that it expects to move faster and earlier than initially anticipated with Alliant 3.
 The demand for IT Services under the Alliant 2 contract has far outpaced what GSA forecasted: the agency last summer raised the vehicle’s ceiling value from $50 billion to $75 billion.

-If you want to provide IT Services to the government, don’t miss your chance to be on Alliant 3.
+If you want to provide IT Services to the Government, don’t miss your chance to be on Alliant 3.

 Alliant 3 Scope of Work

-Alliant 3 is designed to support federal digital transformation efforts, and GSA is seeking qualified companies that can meet the government’s IT needs.
+Alliant 3 is designed to support federal digital transformation efforts, and GSA is seeking qualified companies that can meet the Government’s IT needs.
 According to the draft Request for Proposals (RFP), bidders will need to show relevant experience across five NAICS codes:

 - Data Processing, Hosting, and Related Services (518210)